wannasleepforlong/Portfolio/README.md

   - Generation of face images using DCGAN without feature-selection.

-## Data Munging

-Even though most of these projects have some sort of data munging, following were specifically data munging projects.

 ## Books and Tutorials

 Some of the codes I have tried to reproduce from ML and DL books.